Officer shot during traffic stop in Wilkes-Barre - NewsBreak

 Officers say as Jordan drove away from the club, he struck unoccupied vehicles.

-Police attempted to pull over the vehicle which eventually came to a stop in the area of Carey Avenue and Academy Street.
+Police attempted to pull over the vehicle which eventually came to a stop in the area of Carey Avenue and Academy Street.2 dead, 5 injured in Norfolk mass shooting

 The officer was taken to the hospital, where he was treated for a gunshot wound to the leg.
 He was later released.